fgimian/cubase-project-plugins/README.md

     cargo install --git https://github.com/fgimian/cubase-project-plugins.rs.git
     ```

-3. You may now run the tool using the `target/release/cubase-project-plugins` executable
+3. You may now run the tool using the `cubase-project-plugins` executable

-You may optionally redirect the output to a file using the `>` operator.
+Please use the `-h/--help` option for further usage instructions.

 ## License